ceph/ceph/doc/man/8/ceph-objectstore-tool.rst

 Use the ceph-objectstore-tool utility to change an object’s attributes.
 To manipulate the object’s attributes you need the data and journal paths, the placement group identifier (PG ID), the object, and the key in the object’s attribute.
 Note

-If using FileStore as the OSD backend object store, then add the `--journal-path $PATH_TO_JOURNAL` argument when getting, setting or removing the object’s attributes.
+If you are using FileStore as the OSD backend object store and the journal is on a different disk, you must add the `--journal-path $PATH_TO_JOURNAL` argument when getting, setting or removing the object’s attributes.
 Where the `$PATH_TO_JOURNAL` variable is the absolute path to the OSD journal, for example `/var/lib/ceph/osd/ceph-0/journal`.

 Prerequisites